 Unfortunately, sometimes your system is too far gone.
 At this point your best option is to attempt backing up your data to an external drive, wiping the system, and reinstalling Wind(bl)ows.
 Here I am going to refer back to Occam’s Razor.
 There are so many things that can go wrong with viruses and virus removal.
 You never feel 100% sure you’ve removed everything because your system just doesn’t behave the way it used to. truth is, your PC may never feel the same again.
 Viruses totally mess with your system.
 They change settings to keep you from removing them, direct you to their phishing sites, and much much more.
 In this case, the simplest solution totally makes sense: Backup your data and start over.

 Now let’s look at the rest of the list.
 Can’t go online, can’t print, nothing happens when I click something.
 As I mentioned before most of these things are a symptom that your computer just has a mild case of Alzheimer’s.
-This meaning that it just forgot how or where something is.
+This meaning that it just forgot how something works or where something is.
 A simple reboot (turning your computer off, then back on) will fix it.
 One of the funniest things I’ve witnessed was an IT guy who had been troubleshooting a networked printer.
 For hours, he cursed and swore.
 He could ping it.
 He could log in to the web interface. he could do everything EXCEPT print to it.
 Finally, in a fit of desperation, he rebooted the machine.
 Almost as if by divine intervention (Taco may or may not have suggested the reboot), when the computer restarted, the printer began to work.
-What our illustrious IT hero (sorry Dave… threw you under the bus here) failed to remember is that windows has a Print Spooler service that sometime craps-out for no clear reason.
+What our illustrious IT hero (sorry Dave… threw you under the bus here) failed to remember is that windows has a Print Spooler service that sometimes craps-out for no clear reason.
 Guess what?
-Rebooting restarts the service fresh and allows it to function normally.
+Rebooting restarts all the services fresh and allows it to function normally.
 Now I know that you can go directly to the service and restart that one thing by itself, and technically this is a form of turning something off and on again… but now we’re splitting hairs.
 Given all the possible solutions, rebooting is the simplest because performing this action restarts ALL the random services that may be running on a computer that might be having an issue.

 Bottom line… most devices, computers, tablets, and other networked equipment suffer the same affliction.
 They get confused from time to time and lose their functionality.
 Just remember, the simplest place to start is to turn that baby off and back on again.
 Sometimes you even need to unplug it for a while (like a router or modem), walk away, and come back to plug it in later.
 I’m not going to go into other troubleshooting here because I foresee other posts for various individual issues.
 Each of them as long as this one and maybe less ‘raw dawg’ style with pretty pictures.